Aronnax9000/Vega816/README.md

 ```
 ## Dual DMA Channel to Dual CPU IRQ Dispatch with 0-7 Priority

 Devices mapped within either DMA channel may issue IRQ against either CPU.
 The W65C816 supports Vector Pull Rewrite through its VPB line.
 The dispatcher uses two 74LS348 8-to-3 Priority Encoders to receive IRQs from up to two DMA channels, and routes the IRQ signal to one of two CPUs.
+If multiple IRQs are asserted against the same processor, the IRQ with the lowest priority wins.

-The priority is encoded as a three bit number and placed on outputs Y0-Y2.
+The priority is encoded as a three bit number and placed on outputs Y0-Y2, where it may be used to rewrite the address of the vector pull.
+For example, the Vector Pull Rewrite Shim (described above) will add the offset on Y0-Y2, multiplied by two, to the low byte of the vector pull.

 IRQs received from DMA channel 0 and intended for CPU A or CPU B will be routed to those CPUs.
 For DMA channel 1, the situation is reversed: IRQs which DMA channel 1 intended for CPU A will be routed to CPU B, and vice versa.
 This architecture mirrors the concept of each DMA channel being the home channel for a particular processor.